 Due to the competitive and highly skilled nature of the industry, it's likely that those working within performing arts - even those in technical or managerial roles - will experience rejection at some point in their career.
 Similarly, they'll also receive criticism in some form.

-To cope with these challenges, resilience and tenacity are essential.
+'If you make a mistake or receive difficult feedback, resilience will help you to trust in your abilities, to learn from the experience, and to turn it into an opportunity for growth,' says Scott.
 You need to be able to use these experiences to hone and develop your craft and bounce back better than before.

 4. An analytical mind and creative problem solving skills